FireShredder24/dungeoneer/README.txt

-10 - Buy Food - Try to find a merchant to sell you rations 11 - Purchase - Try to find a merchant to sell you any item you want (refer to item ID table in the Dungeoneer/docs folder) 12 - Hunt - Search for a wild animal to kill for meat 13 - Sell - Try to find a merchant to buy your goods(this goes in conjunction with hunting, as it can give you money for meat)
+10 - Buy Food - Try to find a merchant to sell you rations 11 - Purchase - Try to find a merchant to sell you any item you want (refer to item ID table in the Dungeoneer/docs folder) 12 - Hunt - Search for a wild animal to kill for meat 13 - Sell - Try to find a merchant to buy your goods(this goes in conjunction with hunting, as you can sell food) 9001 - Exit - Closes Dungeoneer.
 ------------
 -- Cheats --
 ------------ (input these words, exactly, into the regular menu to get free stuff)